alexvchau/alexvchau.github.io/fun.md

 title: Fun
 slug: /fun
 ---
-Here are pictures of some of things I have cooked/baked recently!
+Here are some pictures of my favorite creations I have cooked/baked recently!
 <br />

 ---